jitsi/jitsi-meet/doc/API.md

         2. resolution - the prefered resolution for the local video.
         3. openSctp - boolean property.
 Enables/disables datachannel support. **NOTE: we recommend to set that option to true**
         4. disableAudioLevels - boolean property.
 Enables/disables audio levels.
+        5. recordingType - the type of recording to be used
+        6. jirecon

 5. addEventListener(event, listener) - Subscribes the passed listener to the event.
     - event - one of the events from ```JitsiMeetJS.events.connection``` object.